 - Can I move my theme to WordPress?

 Unfortunately, it is not possible to simply copy or transfer the appearance of your Tumblr blog to WordPress.
-While this is technically possible, it would require coding a custom WordPress theme which would resemble the Tumblr one, but that requires a lot of work and coding knowledge.
+While this is technically possible, it would require coding a custom WordPress theme that would resemble the Tumblr one, but that requires a lot of work and coding knowledge.

 - Is it possible to migrate followers and comments?